prevalentWare/prisma-canela/README.md

 - All tests pass (`bun run test`)
 - Code linting passes (`bun run lint`)
+- Run the quality check to verify generated code meets standards (`bun run quality-check`)
 - Your feature includes tests
 - Code follows the project style guidelines

+### Code Generation Quality

+We maintain high code quality standards for both the generator code and the generated output:

+1. The generator code is fully linted and tested
+2. We run quality checks in CI that verify the generated code meets our standards
+3. When adding new generator templates, you should:
+   - Test the output with our linting rules using `bun run quality-check`
+   - Ensure generated code follows best practices for TypeScript, Hono, and Zod

+This approach ensures our generated code is high quality without forcing our linting rules on end users.

 ### Code Style and Linting